 Directed by Mike Flanagan, who co-wrote the script with Jeff Howard, the film benefits from some charming visual effects (the butterflies), solid supporting players in Annabeth Gish, Dash Mihok and Jay Karnes, and especially the poignant charm emanating from the young and gifted Tremblay (nine at the time).

-But contesting weak links are the shallow characterizations of Jessie and Mark, both as written and performed, a rather cheesy scare-element (the demon of the piece) that’s not all that frightening, and then there’s the unanswered huh? of how exactly did their fairly sizable child–looking to be around five—manage to drown in a bathtub in the first place?
-Bosworth plays the entire film with in one note, and Jane, with a Tarzan haircut, isn’t much better: the characters are ciphers.
-Even within the range of the material, the adult behavior in the face of such phenomena, danger and grief makes no sense.
-Ultimately, it’s a sleek but empty exercise.
+But contesting weak links are the shallow characterizations of Jessie and Mark, both as written and performed, a rather cheesy scare-element (the demon of the piece) that’s not all that frightening, and then there’s the unanswered huh? of how exactly did their fairly sizable child—looking to be around five—manage to drown in a bathtub in the first place?
+Bosworth plays the entire film in one note, and Jane, with a Tarzan haircut, isn’t much better: the characters are ciphers.
+Even within the range of the material, the adult behavior in the face of such bizarre phenomena, obvious danger and crippling grief makes no sense.
+Ultimately, it’s 97 minutes amount to another sleek but empty exercise.
 Grosses came to $4,938,000.
-97 minutes.
 Dream on.